timescale/docs/timescaledb/tutorials/time-series-forecast.md

 1. [Installed R][install_r]
 1. [Installed Python][install_python]

-First, let’s create our schema and populate our tables.
+First, let's create our schema and populate our tables.
 Download the file [`forecast.sql`][forecast-sql] and execute the following command:

 ```bash